Vyrnexis/dotfiles/README.md

 ### 2. Configure Zsh Directory

 To keep the home directory clean, this configuration routes Zsh to `~/.config/zsh`.
-You must globally tell Zsh where to look by adding these intelligent checks to your system config (`/etc/zsh/zshenv`):
+You must globally tell Zsh where to look by adding these to your system config (`/etc/zsh/zshenv`):

 ```bash
 if [[ -z "$XDG_CONFIG_HOME" ]]